Nikita Borisov

-Nikita Borisov is a cryptographer and computer security researcher, currently an associate professor at the University of Illinois at Urbana-Champaign (UIUC).
+Nikita Borisov is a cryptographer and computer security researcher, currently a professor at the University of Illinois at Urbana-Champaign.
 His notable work includes one of the first cryptanalyses of the WEP wireless encryption protocol together with Ian Goldberg and David Wagner, and the design of the Off-the-Record Messaging protocol with Goldberg.

 Borisov received a B. Math in computer science and pure math in 1997 from the University of Waterloo.
 He received an M.S. and a Ph.D. in computer science from the University of California, Berkeley in 2002 and 2005, respectively.